fisher46109/CANoe-Test-Network/README.md

 - The remaining icons are controlled directly by receiving an on/off signal from the CAN bus.
 - Signals for engine RPM, vehicle speed, and engine temperature are sent from the Engine module.
 - The fuel level signal is sent from the Body module.

+### Messages

+The Dashboard module does not send any signals, it only receives them from Body and Engine modules.

 ## AEC control panel
 Under development